ax1/a1-server/README_DEV.md

 ab -r -n 100000 -c 1000  http://localhost:8080/test

 ## PERFORMANCE
-performance drop at 9.1.0 (14K requests/s) due to default response content-type performance increase from 8.8.1 to 9.1.0 (14K requests/s)
-performance increase from 8.8.1 to 9.1.0 (14K requests/s)
+BIG performance drop at same 9.1.0 and same deps (12K requests/s)->maybe a OS kernel or libs update problem???? (checkouting to previous varsions shows also drop, so it is not the code itself) performance drop at 9.1.0 (14K requests/s) due to default response content-type performance increase from 8.8.1 to 9.1.0 (14K requests/s) performance increase from 8.8.1 to 9.1.0 (14K requests/s)